rubenvar/calculate-correlation/README.md

 - Passing two arrays with non-numerical values in them will return an error.
 - Passign two arrays with different length will also return an error.

-If the input is correct, the result will be a `Number` between 1 and -1.
+If the input is correct, the result will be a `Number` between 1 and -1, rounded up to 9 decimal positions.

 ### More details